Floorp-Projects/Floorp/gfx/docs/AsyncPanZoom.rst

 what content is scrolled by a given scroll frame, what the scroll handoff relationships are between APZCs, and what content is subject to what transforms.

+An additional use of the HitTestingTree is to allow APZ to keep content processes up to date about enclosing transforms that they are subject to.
+See :ref:`this section <sending-transforms-to-content-processes>` for more details.

 (In the past, with the Layers backend, the HitTestingTree was also used for compositor hit testing, hence the name.
 This is no longer the case,